Jonathan Speak: Club career

+Managerial career

 When Gavin Dykes took over the managerial reins from Charlie McGeever in 2000, he appointed Speak as his assistant.
 Speak was also manager of a very talented Harps Under 21 team at the time.
 When Dykes resigned after an abysmal run of games that left Harps rooted to the bottom of the Premier table, Speak took over as caretaker, if somewhat reluctantly.
 He took Harps on an amazing unbeaten run of 14 games only to be cruelly relegated on the last day of the season.

 He took on the position of player-manager on a permanent position the following season (2001/02), which would see only the champions of the First Division gain automatic promotion.
 Drogheda United would win the league, again on the last day of the season as Harps finished second.
 They faced Longford Town in the playoffs and after a one nil defeat away in Flancare Park, Harps produced one of their best displays in Finn Park since the '70s.
 They went one down early in the first half but they battled like warriors with Kevin McHugh scoring a superb hat-trick.
 Unfortunately it wasn't to be as Speak conceded an injury time penalty in extra time and Harps were then beaten on penalties.

 The following season saw Waterford United make all the running to go up as champions and once more Harps had to settle for runners-up spot and a place in the playoffs which was abruptly ended by Galway United in the semi-final.
 Speak did lead Harps to lift their first national silverware in 28 years beating Kildare County 4–0 on aggregate in the final of the First Division Cup in September 2002.

 The 2003 season would be the first to be played in the calendar year.
 Speak started what would be his third and final season as Harps manager and in August Harps were sitting top of the league.
 With Dublin City, Kildare County and Bray Wanderers all pushing hard for the coveted top spot and automatic promotion, there was to be little room for error.
 Unfortunately three points from twelve in Harps last four games, including a home defeat to Sligo and a draw in Finn Park against leaders Dublin City left Harps in fourth place and five points off the pace.
 Even though Harps had only lost two games all season, too many draws and dropped points against poor opposition signalled the end of the road for the Sion-man and his nine-year association with the club.